muhammadshiraz/OnlineAptitudeSystem/README.md

 ## Project Introduction

-APTITUDE TEST SYSTEM ability are designed to assess your logical reasoning or thinking capabilities.
+**APTITUDE TEST SYSTEM** ability are designed to assess your logical reasoning or thinking capabilities.
 They consist a Character of multiple choice question and are strictly timed.

-**Project Introduction**

 ![AA0102](https://user-images.githubusercontent.com/45601530/78434706-8e6b0280-768f-11ea-89f5-76fc5c3073e4.png)